 Yes.
 A two-year part-time program is offered for students who need to work full-time while attending the Program.
 This option is offered at the New York campus only.

 Should I still apply even if I do not have all prerequisites?
 VIEW MORE >>

-We encourage all prospective students to submit their undergraduate and graduate (if applicable) transcripts for review by a member of our Office of Admission.
+We encourage all prospective students to submit their undergraduate and graduate (if applicable) transcripts for review by a member of the Office of Admission.
 Unofficial transcripts are fine.
 A counselor will review the transcripts and get back in touch with the prospective students quickly to let them know about their eligibility for the Program or if additional coursework is required.

 What undergraduate background do I need to be considered for acceptance to this program?
 VIEW MORE >>

 The BardMAT Requires that all students admitted to our Program have a bachelors degree from an accredited four-year liberal arts college and have a major or the equivalent in the discipline they wish to study at Bard.
-Students who did not major in one of our discipline areas, should send their transcript to email@example.com for review by one of our admission counselors.
+Students who did not major in one of our discipline areas, should contact the program they wish to apply to and speak with an admission counselor.